What is Embedded Analytics?

 Common capabilities of embedded analytics platforms

 There are some things that are standard in almost any platform, regardless of how good the platform is.
-But the leading platforms will deliver more, like automated options and AI capabilities.
-You should check out the five key things you need to know before buying analytics but for the basics, here’s a list of common features in embedded analytics platforms:
+But the leading platforms will deliver more, like automated business monitoring (ABM) self service analytics, and AI-powered capabilities.
+You should check out the five key things you need to know before buying analytics but for the basics, here’s a list of common features in embedded analytics platform:

 Data preparation